Page Speed Optimisation: Understanding Its Importance

 Choose the Right Image Formats

-Images are often the largest files on a webpage, significantly impacting load times.
-Selecting the appropriate format can make a notable difference:
+Images are often the largest files on a webpage, so they have a big effect on load times.
+Choosing the right format can make a real difference:

 - JPEG: Best for photographs and images with gradients.